questdb/questdb-confstr-rs/questdb-confstr/README.md

 A few rules:
 * The last semicolon is mandatory.
-* Service name and keys are case-insensitive.
+* Service name and keys are case-sensitive.
 * Keys are ASCII alphanumeric and can contain underscores.
 * Values are case-sensitive unicode strings which can contain any characters,
   * Except control characters (`0x00..=0x1f` and `0x7f..=0x9f`).